natalieagus/50005/docs/Problem Set/06-filesystem.md

 </p>

 <p>
-The file size appears correct because the inode metadata—such as size and timestamps—may have already been flushed to disk before the crash.
+The file size appears correct because the inode metadata (such as size and timestamps) may have already been flushed to disk before the crash.
 However, the actual file data might still have been sitting in volatile memory buffers and never committed to disk, resulting in empty or corrupted content.
 </p>

 <p>